angshuman0baruah/salesforce-connection-using-node/README.md

 ## Configuring and instalation

+1. Create a new folder and add package.json
-1. npm install
+2. npm install
+3. Now copy other files to the newly created folder.
-2. Change PORT no as per your server on index.js file in the root.
+4. Change PORT no as per your server on index.js file in the root.
 I put as 9005 as per my server.
-3. Change Salesforce credential on lib\controller\controller.salesforce.js file.
+5. Change Salesforce credential on lib\controller\controller.salesforce.js file.

 **Please make sure your directory has full permission